iptc/newsml-g2/MAINTENANCE.md

     `specification/XML-Schema-Doc-Power`.
 13. Print-to-PDF change requests from dev.iptc.org for inclusion in release pack to be sent to delegates, if necessary.
+14. Update the documentation page in documentation/NewsML-G2-documentation.md to point to the appropriate versions of the specs, XML Schema docs and guidelines.
 14. Run the script to move all files to the release folder and create ZIP files of the release: `release-tools/create-release.sh`
 15. Commit and push all changes to GitHub: `git push origin -u my-new-branch`